Adaptive Binary-Ternary Quantization: Abstract

 \section{Abstract}

 Neural network models are resource hungry.
+It is difficult to deploy such deep networks on devices with limited resources, like smart wearables, cellphones, drones, and autonomous vehicles.
 Low bit quantization such as binary and ternary quantization is a common approach to alleviate this resource requirements.
-Ternary quantization provides a more flexible model and often beats binary quantization in terms of accuracy, but doubles memory and increases computation cost.
-Mixed quantization depth models, on another hand, allows a trade-off between accuracy and memory footprint.
-In such models, quantization depth is often chosen manually (which is a tiring task), or is tuned using a separate optimization routine (which requires training a quantized network multiple times).
-Here, we propose Smart Ternary Quantization (STQ) in which we modify the quantization depth directly through an adaptive regularization function, so that we train a model only once.
-This method jumps between binary and ternary quantization while training.
-We show its application on image classification.
+Ternary quantization provides a more flexible model and outperforms binary quantization in terms of accuracy, however doubles the memory footprint and increases the computational cost.
+Contrary to these approaches, mixed quantized models allow a trade-off between accuracy and memory footprint.
+In such models, quantization depth is often chosen manually, or is tuned using a separate optimization routine.
+The latter requires training a quantized network multiple times.
+Here, we propose an adaptive combination of binary and ternary quantization, namely Smart Quantization (SQ), in which the quantization depth is modified directly via a regularization function, so that the model is trained only once.
+Our experimental results show that the proposed method adapts quantization depth successfully while keeping the model accuracy high on MNIST and CIFAR10 benchmarks.